Sashimi

 through the brain.

-and I’ll do you right,
+Come to me, and I’ll do you right,

 squeeze you tight until you shimmy

-into ravening dark, soft belly
+into a ravening dark,

-sweeter on the tongue.
+soft belly sweet on the tongue.

 Previous